Analysis | Why Trump’s Been Threatening Your Teen’s Favorite App

 Teenage TikTok users have not endeared themselves to Trump.
 In June, they organized on the app to disrupt a campaign rally by the president.
 They registered for hundreds of thousands of seats at the event in Tulsa, Oklahoma.
 This inflated the campaign’s expected attendance numbers, and Trump arranged to address overflow crowds at a stage outside the arena.
 Only a few thousand people showed up, leaving the president speaking to a mostly empty arena.

-The main way Trump could ban the app would be to force Apple and Google to remove TikTok from their app stores.
-The administration can put companies on an “entity list,” which limits how they work with U.S. companies.
-The White House has already added Huawei Technologies Co., the Chinese telecom-equipment giant, to this list, citing similar data and national security concerns.
+The White House has already added Huawei Technologies Co., the Chinese telecoms-equipment giant, to a list of restricted entities, citing similar data and national security concerns.
 Huawei has also denied that it shares sensitive information with the Chinese government.
+The day before Trump issued his order on TikTok, Secretary of State Michael Pompeo urged American companies to bar Chinese applications from their app stores, signaling that U.S. efforts to banish Chinese technology from U.S. computers and smartphones will extend broadly, with the goal of creating a “clean network.”

 9. What’s happening with TikTok?